OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 For more information on other switches, refer to [ASE Makefile targets](#ase-makefile-targets)

 Use the ```scripts/generate_ase_environment.py``` script to generate the AFU-specific files for the simulator build.
-This script is not infallible requires manual inspection of generated configurations to achieve correct results.
+This script is not infallible and requires manual inspection of generated configurations to achieve correct results.

 ```eval_rst
 .. note::